 (1) Individual flanges, valves, pump seals, pressure relief valves and other individual components that have the potential for leaks.

-(2) Individual sampling points, analyzers, and process instrumentation, whose opreation may result in emissions.
+(2) Individual sampling points, analyzers, and process instrumentation, whose operation may result in emissions.

 (3) Individual features of an emission unit such as each burner and sootblower in a boiler or each use of cleaning materials on a coating or printing line.